 As we tried to find the perfect angle for a photo without using flash, the darkness made it difficult to steady our hands and focus.
 However, our efforts were soon interrupted by a woman who had a blazing torch in her hand and shouted in a high-pitched sound, “I cannot see any glow worms.
 Where are they?”
 Her sudden outburst caused a shock among the crowd.
 With people murmuring and shuffling around, it was impossible to take any pictures anymore.

 A short walk through the rock sided Hokitika Gorge

-Continued walking along the curving boardwalks for a few minutes, we reached the swing bridge that crossing the river that making its way through the rock sided Hokitika Gorge.
-From the bridge, we had excellent views of the unbelievably turquoise waters of the Hokitika River.
+The first viewing platform offered views of the gorge and the lush farmland of Kowhitirangi.
+We continued our walk along the curving boardwalks for a few minutes.
+Then, we reached the swing bridge that crossed the river winding its way through the rock-sided Hokitika Gorge.
+From the bridge, we were so attracted by the astonishingly turquoise waters of the Hokitika River.